 - If the remaining liquidity on the destination chain is more than 500K USD, a 0.05% fee will be charged;

 - If the remaining liquidity on the destination chain is more than 100K USD, a 0.3% fee will be charged;

 - If the remaining liquidity on the destination chain is less than 100K USD, a 1% fee will be charged.

 For example, if the remaining liquidity of the cross-chain bridge is 600K USD and you want to transfer 10K USD, you will have to pay a fee of 5 USD; if the remaining liquidity of the cross-chain bridge is 120K USD and you want to transfer 21K USD, your transfer fee will be 20K*0.3%+1K*1%=70 USD.

-The above cross-chain bridge fees collected will go directly to the treasury, 50% of which will be used as rewards for the oUSDT pool, and the rest will be used to burn $BORING!
+The above cross-chain bridge fees collected will go directly to the treasury, 50% of which will be reserved for the oUSDT pool, and the rest will be used to burn $BORING!